This post may contain affiliate links. Please read our disclosure policy.

-- Place chicken and marinade in a gallon zip lock bag and marinate refrigerated overnight.
+- Place chicken and marinade in a covered bowl or gallon zipper seal bag and marinate refrigerated overnight.

 - The day of service mix all salsa ingredients as close to serving as possible.
 Once you put the salt in, the fruit will start to give up liquid so either leave the salt out until just before serving or prep the ingredients ahead and combine just before you are ready to grill.
 Once the fruit is cut, it does start to weep, salt or no salt, the closer to serving the better.